 CPWR serves the construction industry in multiple ways, all focused on improving the health and safety of construction workers.

 A commitment to service runs through all our work.
 We lead a medical screening program for former construction workers employed at U.S. Department of Energy nuclear weapons facilities, and we share our expertise with industry and government organizations to address continuing and emerging hazards.
 Our Research and Training programs are recognized across the industry for their high quality, and we help NIOSH and academic researchers gain access to construction sites and workers so they can conduct applied research on preventing construction injuries and illnesses.
+A new video about BTMed tells more about that program.

 Building Trades National Medical Screening Program